-The food world is pretty small.
-Sure, there are thousands of food enthusiasts, writers, and bloggers out there – but when you get down to it, it’s a pretty tight-knit bunch.
-Earlier this week when food blogger Jennifer Perrillo of In Jennie’s Kitchen lost her husband, Mikey, suddenly and unexpectedly to a heart attack, the tragic news spread quickly.
+Let’s back up a step to explain.
+So, there are thousands of us food enthusiasts, writers, and bloggers out there.
+But when you get down to it, it’s a pretty tight-knit bunch.
+So when food blogger Jennifer Perrillo of In Jennie’s Kitchen lost her husband, Mikey, suddenly to a heart attack, the tragic news spread quickly.
 There was an outpouring of sympathy from friends spread far and wide, along with the universal question, “How can we help?”
 Jennie’s answer: Make pie.

 In Jennie’s words: “As I spend Friday reflecting on the love and life that was gone in an instant, I’d like to invite all of you to celebrate his life too.
 Mikey loved peanut butter cream pie.
 I haven’t made it in a while, and I’ve had it on my to-do list for a while now.
 I kept telling myself I would make it for him tomorrow.
 Time has suddenly stood still, though, and I’m waiting to wake up and learn to live a new kind of normal.
 For those asking what they can do to help my healing process, make a peanut butter pie this Friday and share it with someone you love.
 Then hug them like there’s no tomorrow because today is the only guarantee we can count on.”